 - Also featured in Mirai Sentai Timeranger / Power Rangers Time Force, with the V-Rex/Quantasaurus Rex (Q-Rex) mecha.
 And sure enough, when Wes and Eric visit Prehistoria in Time Force, they encounter the real thing.

 - There's also the T. rex-like GouJyuJin (mainly GouJyuRex mode) from Kaizoku Sentai Gokaiger which, fittingly enough, is intended as a Internal Homage to Zyuranger, Timeranger, and Abaranger.

 - Other T. rex-themed mecha include Go-Onger's T-Line and Goseiger's Tyranno Headder, both of which stick a Tyrannosaur head on a vehicle.
-The crossover movie Superhero Taisen Z includes a shot of all the various Rexes (and a sauropod from Shinkenger) working together.

 - In Mr. Bean, our hero sees a Nativity set in a department store and stages a special drama.
 Guess what menaces the Holy Family before being driven off by tanks and a Dalek?
 See it to believe.